 - Hardship license (issued for temporary driving needs, normally to and from work, because your license has been suspended or revoked)

 Is an FR-44 the same thing as an SR-22?

-Usually required after a DWI or DUI conviction, an FR-44 is only used in Florida and Virginia.
-The FR-44 document is very similar to an SR-22, but the liability limits are typically double the state’s minimum.
+Usually required after a DWI or DUI conviction, the FR-44 is only used in Florida and Virginia.
+The FR-44 document is similar to an SR-22, but the liability limits are typically double the state's minimum.

-What if I need a non-owner SR-22 and don’t have a car?
+What if I need an SR-22 and don't have a car?

-Call us at 866-749-7436 and we’ll refer you to an insurance agent in your area.
-You’ll need a “non-owner operator policy” with an SR-22, meaning you’ll be covered under your state’s liability requirements whenever you drive a vehicle.
-An agent can write you a policy even if you don’t have a vehicle, and include an SR-22.
+Call us at 1-866-749-7436, and we'll refer you to an insurance agent in your area.
+You'll need a "Named Non-Owner Coverage Endorsement" with an SR-22, meaning you'll be covered under your state's liability requirements whenever you drive a vehicle.
+An agent can write you a policy with an SR-22 even if you don't have a vehicle.